Cooperative Education Course

 - A supervising faculty mentor will guide the student throughout the CO-OP journey.

-- The CO-OP is co-graded by the faculty and the employer .
+- The CO-OP is co-evaluated by the faculty and the employer .

-- All CO-OP positions are carefully secured by the Career Center and have been reviewed by the Career Center and the faculty supervisor.
+- All CO-OP positions are carefully secured by Onsi Sawiris School of Business and the Career Center and have been reviewed by the Career Center and the faculty supervisor.

 CO-OP Employers